 - Addressing local and regional challenges confronting specialty crop producers.

-Visit the USDA SCBGP Awarded Grants page to see previously funded projects in Minnesota and across the country.
+Visit the USDA SCBG Program Awarded Grants page to see previously funded projects in Minnesota and across the country.

 Funding priorities

-We are seeking projects for our 2024 SCBGP that pertain to the following issues affecting the specialty crop industry:
+We are seeking projects for the Minnesota 2025 SCBG program that address the following issues affecting the specialty crop industry:

-- Improving distribution, promotion, and marketing of specialty crops.
+- Improving distribution systems, promotion, and marketing of specialty crops.

 - Increasing child and adult nutrition knowledge and consumption of specialty crops.

-- Researching and developing of techniques that focus on pest or disease control.
+- Researching and developing techniques that focus on pest and disease control and prevention.

 - Developing new or improved specialty crop seed or plant varieties.